top of page

 What Is Creatine?

-Creatine is a naturally occurring substance in the body that helps regenerate ATP, the energy your muscles use for short bursts of high-intensity activity such as lifting, sprinting, or HIIT.
-Most creatine in the body is stored in muscle as phosphocreatine, which fuels these explosive efforts.
-Your body makes creatine from amino acids, and you can also get it from foods, mainly animal-based protein sources.
+Creatine is a natural substance made in the body that helps your muscles produce energy during short bursts of high-intensity activity, such as lifting weights, sprinting, or HIIT.
+Most creatine is stored in your muscles, where it helps fuel powerful movements.
+Your body makes creatine from amino acids, and you can also get small amounts from food.

 Why Creatine Matters for Exercise

-You don’t need supplements to get creatine, your diet already provides some.
-The majority comes from animal protein, so vegetarians and vegans may consume less.
+The majority comes from animal protein, so vegetarians and vegans will likely consume less.
 However, your body still produces creatine naturally, so supplementation is not automatically required.

 Foods with naturally higher creatine include:

 To reach gram-level amounts of creatine from food alone would typically require larger portions of meat or fish regularly.
-Average omnivorous diets provide around 1-2 g of dietary creatine per day depending on intake.
+Diets that include meat and fish usually provide around 1-2g of creatine per day.
+Eating a variety of protein-rich foods supports creatine levels naturally and also supports muscle recovery and overall training progress.

 Supplements

 Creatine supplements are safe for most healthy adults when taken at common doses (~3-5 g/day).
-Position statements confirm no evidence of harm in short- or long-term use for healthy populations.
+Evidence shows that there is no harm in short or long-term use for healthy people.

 Key points about supplementation:

-Start at a lower dose and increase gradually if needed.
+• Start at a lower dose (~2g) and increase gradually if needed.

 When Creatine May Be More Helpful